 - Delaying JS (we use WP Rocket “delay JS” feature and/or Google Tag Manager)

-- CSS optimization
+- CSS files optimization

 These are some of the big win items when it comes to speed.
 Edge caching, in particular, is an important optimization for Core Web Vitals BUT again, don’t double-up as you’ll usually end up going backwards.
 Also important to understand that there’s still a lot of optimizations these tools can’t cover.